papilo-cloud/HCKR/easy/Algorithms/Alternating Characters.md

 ### Explanation

-The characters marked red are the ones that can be deleted so that the string does not have matching adjacent characters.
+The characters bolder are the ones that can be deleted so that the string does not have matching adjacent characters.

 A**AAA** -> A (3 deletions)<br>
 B**BBBB** -> B (4 deletions)<br>